xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/sample2/README.md

 Configuration cache entry reused.
 ```

-Instances are different.
+Shared object instances are different.

-So with configuration cache you CAN'T rely on objects uniqueness, but can preserve values in
+So, with configuration cache, you **can't rely on objects uniqueness**, but can preserve values in
 custom objects (when uniqueness is not important, only contained values accessed).

+If you really need to share some state between tasks, you'll have to use build services (see the next sample).